JohnTheCoolingFan/Motorchik/README.md

 ## Longer about
 Motorchik is a discord bot, written in python using [discord.py](https://github.com/Rapptz/discord.py).
 At current state Motorchik provides simple tools for discord servers, such as delete a number of messages, ban or kick someone, give default roles to new members, etc.
 Per-server configuration system is still en development, but working (not working: command black-/whitelisting).
-Also pr-user configuration system is in development and kind of working (`user-config` branch).
+Also per-user configuration system is in development and kind of working (`user-config` branch).

 ## Features
 * Misc